 Can my service be personalized?

-Of course.
-At Legacy Funeral & Cremation Care, we highly recommend personalizing your memorial service to celebrate your life in a way that makes you feel comfortable.
-Our funeral directors and assistants are always ready to discuss your options with you, tailoring your service to your wishes.
+The more personal the service, the more meaningful it will be.
+At Legacy Funeral & Cremation Care, we can create a one-of-a-kind memorial, whether it is for a loved one or in your preplan arrangements.
+Our funeral directors and assistants are always ready to discuss your options, tailoring your service to your wishes.

 Why are obituaries necessary?

 An obituary notifies the community when a death has occurred and when and where a service will be held.
 Traditionally, obituaries were placed in the local newspaper but are increasingly posted online instead.
 Legacy Funeral & Cremation Care has a free online obituary platform.

 What is a funeral director, and what do they do?

 Funeral directors are administrators and caregivers who must pass a rigorous course of study followed by state licensing.
 From an administrative standpoint, they handle arrangements such as transportation of the body, the completion of paperwork, and initiating action surrounding the family's choice of funeral service and final disposition of a body.

 From a caregiving standpoint, they are compassionate listeners, supporters, and advisors during difficult times.
 Funeral directors have expertise in helping the bereaved cope with death and are trained to answer questions surrounding grief, notice when someone is having difficulty coping, and find the appropriate sources of comfort and assistance.